Muirfield/pocketmine-plugins/GrabBag/README.md

 * blowup : explode a player
 * burn : Burns the specified player
+* chat-on|chat-off : Allow players to opt-out from chat
+* clearchat : Clears your chat window
 * freeze|thaw : freeze/unfreeze a player so they cannot move.
 * heal : Restore health to a player
 * mute|unmute : mutes/unmutes a player so they can not use chat